samwillis/x-style/readme.md

 The implimentation is not perfect, but it works well enough for most cases.
 This is intentional so as to keep the code small and fast.
-An alternative would be to used a browser build of postcss, but that would be about 100kb and async resulting in a flash of unstyled content.
+An alternative would be to used a browser build of postcss, but that would be about 100kb (100x the size of x-style) and async resulting in a flash of unstyled content.

 ### x-style-envvar.js

 The envvar plugin adds support for custom
 [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env)
 in styles.
-As it's not possible to use `var()` in media queries (custom properties are part of the cascade and reqire a DOM node which media queries dont have), this plugin also adds support for defining custom enviroment varibles which are then substituted in your css.
+As it's not possible to use `var()` in media queries (custom properties are part of the cascade and reqire a DOM node which media queries don't have), this plugin adds support for defining custom enviroment varibles which are then substituted in your css.
 Custom environment varibles are planned for css, but there is not yet any standard for defining them.

-You define a custom environment variables via js like this:
+You define custom environment variables for x-style via js like this:

 ```js
 xstyle.env = {